(This post is sponsored by the WellSeek Collective. Thank you for supporting The Grateful Grazer!)

 As an oncology registered dietitian, I’m constantly asked about superfoods and supplements that might cure cancer.
 Usually, it begins with an article found on the internet.
-Usually, this article is written by a self-proclaimed nutrition guru.
-(Read, not a credentialed registered dietitian with extensive education, experience interpreting scientific studies, and clinical experience within the field.)
+Usually written by a self-proclaimed nutrition ‘guru’.
+(Read, not a credentialed expert with experience interpreting scientific research.)

 From goji berries to green juices, I’ve heard it all.
-And for the most part, I agree that many of these nutrient dense foods can play a positive role in cancer risk reduction and disease management.
+And for the most part, I agree that many of these nutrient dense foods really could play a positive role in cancer risk reduction and disease management.
 I decided to center my life’s purpose around the food and wellness connection, after all!